 The Life of Thornton Utz In the Early 1980s in Sarasota, Florida

-In the early 1980s Thornton Utz would get up before 5:00 AM work in his studio until breakfast when he would be joined by his wife Maud and the youngest of his six children, Dawn, and Scott.
-At his easel until lunch he would make the short walk to his home, take a nap, then continues painting until 5:30 PM or 6:00 PM.
-During the day the tall gray-hared artist spent much of his time on portraits of both young and old.
-Famous for his painting of some of the worlds's most famous people.
-Utz was most at ease painting children - in particular little girls.
+In the early 1980s, Thornton Utz would get up before 5:00 AM work in his studio until breakfast when he would be joined by his wife Maud and the youngest of his six children, Dawn, and Scott.
+At his easel until lunch, he would make the short walk to his home, take a nap, then continues painting until 5:30 PM or 6:00 PM.
+During the day the tall gray-haired artist spent much of his time on portraits of both young and old.
+Famous for his painting of some of the world's most famous people.
+Utz was most at ease painting children—in particular, little girls.
 At this time Utz and his family lived in a home designed and built by the artist himself in Siesta Key, Sarasota, Florida.

 "A Gift of Love" and Its Creator

 Ever since his first collector plate series debuted in 1979 with the charming "A Friend in the Sky" issue, Thornton Utz has hoped for the opportunity to create and introduce a limited edition plate tribute to mothers and Mother's Day.
 With "A Gift of Love," Utz's wish came true: this plate represents the first time that Thornton Utz has introduced a limited edition on a Mother's Day theme.
 But what could be more natural for a portraitist who has pleased millions over the last few decades from the 1950s to the 1980s with his heartwarming glimpses of children and family life?

 A Glimpse at a Young Mother's Love